-All the 120 volt loads should be turned off or disconnected.
-Both 120VAC 30 Amp shore power (an adapter must be used to connect the 30A source) and 12 volt DC power should now be applied to the system.
-Initially, there will be a two-minute start-up delay.
-When this is done, the relays should be heard pulling in at approximately one second intervals.
-On the Display Panel, the numeric display should read "0", the six Power Status LED's should come on and the "30 Amp" Service Type LED should light.
+All the 120 volt loads should be turned off, or disconnected.
+Both 120 volt AC and 12 volt DC power should now be applied to the system.
+When this is done, the relays should be heard pulling in.
+On the Display Panel, the numeric display should read "0", the six Power Status LED's should come ON, and the "30 Amp" service type LED should light.
 A clamp-on type ammeter should be used to measure the current being supplied by the 30 Amp shore power cord.

-Connect, or turn on, one of the controlled AC loads.
-It should operate and the numeric display or the clamp-on ammeter, should show the amount of current that load is drawn.
+Connect, or turn on one of the controlled AC loads.
+It should operate and the numeric display or the clamp-on ammeter should show the amount of current that load is drawn.
 Turn that appliance off and repeat this with each of the others.

-To test the load shedding, turn on all the controlled appliances.
+To test the load shedding, turn ON all the controlled appliances.
 The total current drawn should exceed 30 Amps.
 (If not, add additional loads to the non-controlled receptacles.)
 When the total amount of current exceeds 30 Amps, the loads should begin to turn off to bring the total below 30 Amps.